 - Criminal psychologist

-Earn Your Master’s Degree in Forensic Psychology at Holy Names University
+Earn Your Master’s Degree in Forensic Psychology at Holy Names University in CA

 Holy Names University welcomes you to pursue our Forensic Psychology master’s degree.
 We pride ourselves on small class sizes and individualized attention.
 Here, you can feel fully immersed in your program and prepared to enter the next phase of your career.
+Learn more about life at HNU and everything you will love about our university in Oakland, California!

 We are student-centered and committed to our mission to achieve social justice beyond the classroom.
 Request more information about achieving a Forensic Psychology master’s degree at Holy Names University on our website today!